Multiple Testing of Linear Forms for Noisy Matrix Completion: An Approach for Individual Test

 represents the projection onto the tangent space of low-rank matrix manifold $\calM_r$ at point $M$, and $U_\perp$ and $V_\perp$ are orthonormal matrices whose columns span the orthogonal complements of the left and right singular spaces of $M$, respectively.

 We define the alignment ratio $\beta_T$ (which may goes to $0$ asymptotically) as

-where $\norm{\cP_M(T)}_\tF$ is proportional to the (asymptotic) variance of the test statistic with respect to a linear form $T$.
+where $\norm{\cP_M(T)}_\tF$ is proportional to the (asymptotic) standard deviation of the test statistic with respect to a linear form $T$.
 Here we assume $\norm{\cP_M(T)}_\tF>0$ throughout the discussion.
-When $\norm{\cP_M(T)}_\tF=0$, the linear form $\langle M, T\rangle=0$ and estimates with faster rate of convergence can be obtained.
+The alignment ratio essentially quantifies how close $T$ is to the tangent space $\cP_M$ so that $\cP_{M}(T)$ accounts for a substantial, albeit small, fraction of $T$.
+When $\norm{\cP_M(T)}_\tF=0$, the linear form $\langle M, T\rangle=0$ and estimates with faster rate of convergence can be obtained (e.g., using a trivial estimate).
 This condition avoids such pathological situations.
 Similar assumptions are also made in earlier works.
 See, e.g., \cite{chen2019inference,xia2021statistical}.

 We can use this result to test \eqref{eq:general-rtt} for a fixed $T$.
 The theoretical guarantee of our approach is presented in Theorem \ref{thm:asymp-normal}: